SAP-archive/teched2020-DAT163/exercises/ex0/README.md

 20. Click on 'Publication', if not already selected
 <br>![](/exercises/ex0/images/BrowseConnection_Name_Desc_00_93.png)

-21. Locate 'Customers_US2_#.parquet' file and drag the file to the right and drop in the right pane 'Drag and drop datasets and folders to publish'
+21. Select 'Customers_US2_#.parquet' file and drag the file to the right and drop in the right pane 'Drag and drop datasets and folders to publish'
 <br>Note: where # is the number assigned to you
 <br>![](/exercises/ex0/images/BrowseConnection_CustomerFiles_00_75.png)

-22. Locate 'Sales_data_#.csv' file and drag and drop the file to the right
+22. Select 'Sales_data_#.csv' file and drag and drop the file to the right
 <br>Note: where # is the number assigned to you
 <br>![](/exercises/ex0/images/BrowseConnection_DragSales_00_76.png)